 - Completing image alt tags on your blog and pin descriptions on Pinterest to include keywords and relevant hashtags

 - Use keywords on images as text

-Good SEO techniques will greatly improve your ability to get into the smart feed of your followers as well as be found in pinners search results.
+Good SEO techniques will greatly improve your ability to get into the home feed of your followers as well as be found by pinners in search results.

 Your profile, pins and boards should all have good descriptions containing keywords and hashtags.

 9. Respond to comments.

 Did you forget that Pinterest is a social media platform?